The EU and consumer rights in Europe

-3. Right to remedies when a good is not in conformity – This right is a bit misunderstood – bless it – by consumers, and some traders.
-This is probably due to the fact that even when purchased goods come with a manufacturer’s or seller’s guarantee/warranty, in addition to this, consumers also have a ‘legal gaurantee’ to certain remedies for a period of two years EU-wide.
-So, yeah, you can see how all this talk of ‘guarantee this, guarantee that,’ may boggle the mind a bit.
-However, there’s no need to worry; because of EU consumer legislation (Sale of Goods and Associated Guarantees Directive 99/44/EC – transposed into Irish law in January 2003) you have statutory rights in the case of goods that are not in conformity with the contract of sale, e.g. it turns out to be faulty, and the seller should provide certain remedies such as repair or replacement.
+Even when purchased goods come with a manufacturer’s or seller’s guarantee/warranty, consumers also have a ‘legal guarantee’ to certain remedies for a period of two years EU-wide thanks to EU consumer legislation.
+The Sale of Goods and Associated Guarantees Directive 99/44/EC – transposed into Irish law in January 2003 – provides statutory rights in the case of goods that are not in conformity with the contract of sale, e.g. it turns out to be faulty, and the seller should provide certain remedies such as repair or replacement.
 Even when there is an extra manufacturer’s guarantee/warranty (remember this is an added extra), the Directive is enforceable against the seller as they are the ones who sold you the product.

-Check out our page on buying goods and services in the EU for more information as well as the ‘Statutory rights versus guarantee/warranty’ infographic (see image below).
+Check out our page on buying goods and services in the EU for more information as well as the ‘Statutory rights versus guarantee/warranty’ infographic.

 Check out our page on shopping online rights for more information.